-- Taught design thinking to Delta Dental employees, who now use it in their daily work
+- Taught design thinking to Delta Dental employees, who adopted the skills and mindsets into their daily work

 - Solidified my love of running workshops for adults